Challenging Work and Income decisions: Reviews and appeals

 What happens at the Appeal Authority’s hearing?

 You can be represented by an advocate or a lawyer, or you can represent yourself.
-Legal Aid is available to pay for your lawyer if you can’t afford one (see the chapter “Legal Aid”).
+Legal Aid is available to pay for your lawyer if you can’t afford one (see the chapter “Legal Aid and other legal help”).

 The hearings are not open to the public.
 Although the Appeal Authority’s decisions are published, this is done in such a way that you won’t be able to be identified by anyone who was not involved in the hearing.

 The Appeal Authority can decide not to hold a hearing and to make a decision based on reading the relevant files and documents (this is called making a decision “on the papers”).

 Can I appeal the decision of the Social Security Appeal Authority?

 If the Appeal Authority decides against you, you can appeal its decision to the High Court, but only on a question of law.

 You will need to lodge your appeal within 10 working days (two weeks) after the Appeal Authority’s decision.